rorm-orm/docs/docs/rorm/crud.md

 ## Delete

-In order to create new rows in the database the `delete!` macro is used:
+In order to delete rows from a table, the `delete!` macro is used:

 ```rust
 pub async fn delete_single_user(db: &Database, user: &UserPatch) -> Result<(), rorm::Error> {